Nessi-datatool/nessi/README.md

   - Data profiling and statistics
   - Anomaly detection
   - Quality scoring and metrics
+  - **dbt Integration**: Seamless integration with dbt for validating and profiling models directly in your dbt workflow

 - **Monitoring and Alerting**
   - Real-time monitoring with Prometheus